itzjac/bytecave/commands/Unreal/ue4.md

 ![UE4 Splash](Doc/images/splashue4.PNG)

 # UE3-P4

+Alternatively, setting up P4 server is available for free
 * Create a local server using P4Admin
+* Run the deamon, p4d, where you created the local depot
-* A single localworkspace should be define
+* A single local user/workspace should be defined and files should be submitted there
 * Before running commandlet set the variable from cmd line
 ```
 set uebp_PORT=6667